U.K. Professional Clients

-Registering a holding company for the property management business: prior to the economic downturn, rising house prices coupled with a volatile stock market, as well as uncertainty regarding private pensions, led many people to invest in property.
-A lack of social housing on a scale not witnessed in decades has seen many property investors become landlords to multiple tenants across a wide portfolio of homes and apartments, and many of these investors have neglected to consider the benefits of registering a holding company for their property management portfolio.
+Setting-up a holding company for the property management business: prior to the economic downturn, rising house prices coupled with a volatile stock market, as well as uncertainty regarding private pensions, led many people to invest in property.
+A lack of social housing on a scale not witnessed in decades has seen many property investors become landlords to multiple tenants across a wide portfolio of homes and apartments, and many of these investors have neglected to consider the benefits of setting-up a holding company for their property management portfolio.

 Those paying higher rates of tax can benefit enormously.
-The most noticeable benefit of registering a holding company for your properties is that the initial £11,000 of profit is completely tax free, as per tax threshold legislation.
+The most noticeable benefit of setting-up a holding company for your properties is that the initial £11,000 of profit is completely tax free, as per tax threshold legislation.
 To put this into perspective, a holding company would pay zero tax on a profit of £9,000, whereas HMRC would expect somewhere in the region of £3,500-£4,500 from a sole trader paying higher rate tax.

 Once a holding company has been registered, it's possible for ownership to be transferred without having to incur any capital gains tax liability.
 Provided these properties are inside a limited company, its possible for family members to receive shares, thus allowing for property ownership to pass to an individual completely tax free, because the value of the property transfer may be held over for the purposes of capital gains.